-Make sense of Open Source IoT platforms, avoid pitfalls
+Open Source IoT platform, avoiding pitfalls

 But first, what’s open source and why it’s relevant?

 Open source means you are free to use, modify, combine or compile software code in any way you want, without any obligation, as long as you don’t redistribute it by means of hardware distribution or through web services.
+If you want to distribute, different options are available based on the used type of open source license.

 It is relevant because you are not tied to the supplier of the code, thus preventing any unwanted Vendor lock-in.
 Having full access to the source code, you have the flexibility to adjust to changing market conditions and extend, change or pivot as and when it is needed.